-If you do not have a degree, HND or foundation degree it is still possible to enter the profession, particularly if you have some related pre-entry work experience.
-You will then gain recognition and will be able to progress as you develop on-the-job knowledge and responsibilities.
+If you don't have a degree, HND or foundation degree it's still possible to enter the profession, particularly if you have some related pre-entry work experience.
+You'll be able to progress as you develop on-the-job knowledge and responsibilities.

 It is not necessary to have a postgraduate qualification but it can be useful.
 Relevant subjects include an MBA or other Masters-level qualification in related subjects, such as economics or business studies.

 You need to demonstrate the following characteristics and skills: